 - After the end of the Soul Society Arc, Aizen changed his hairstyle, and his way of speech as well.
 It became colder and more formal, changing his personal pronoun (from boku to watashi) and changing the way he refers to others.
-Aside for his minions, he now calls everyone by their full name - it sounds really cold.
+Aside for his minions, he now calls everyone (except his subordinates) by their full name - it sounds really cold.

 - In Mobile Suit Gundam, Frau Bow is more likely to be called by her full name than just Frau.

 - And over in Mobile Suit Gundam 00, Tieria Erde refers to other people by their full names more often than not.